 If you are just joining us, yesterday my daughter asked me if caterpillars are ticklish.
 Today is the day we find out.

-Parking the car under a tree worked beautifully.
+Acquiring a test subject was easy.
+It’s spring.
+All we really had to do was park under a tree overnight.
 When we walked out this morning, we found plenty of candidates.

 Tickle Attempt 1: The Leaf